 Key Terms Definition Geometric Experiment a statistical experiment with the following properties: 1.
 There are one or more Bernoulli trials with all failures except the last one, which is a success.
 2. In theory, the number of trials could go on forever.
 There must be at least one trial.
 3. The probability, p, of a success and the probability, q, of a failure do not change from trial to trial.
-Hypergeometric Experiment a statistical experiment with the following properties: 1.
-You take samples from two groups.
-2. You are concerned with a group of interest, called the first group.
-3. You sample without replacement from the combined groups.
-4. Each pick is not independent, since sampling is without replacement.
+Hypergeometric Experiment a statistical experiment with the following properties: You take samples from two groups.
+You are concerned with a group of interest, called the first group.
+You sample without replacement from the combined groups.
+Each pick is not independent, since sampling is without replacement.
 Hypergeometric Probability a discrete random variable (RV) that is characterized by:1.
 A fixed number of trials.2.
 The probability of success is not the same from trial to trial.We sample from two groups of items when we are interested in only one group.
 X is defined as the number of successes out of the total number of items chosen.
 Poisson Probability Distribution a discrete random variable (RV) that counts the number of times a certain event will occur in a specific interval; characteristics of the variable: The probability that the event occurs in a given interval is the same for all intervals.
 The events occur with a known mean and independently of the time since the last event.
-The distribution is defined by the mean μ of the event in the interval.
-The mean is $\mu = np$.
-The standard deviation is $\sigma = \sqrt{\mu}$.
-The probability of having exactly x successes in r trials is $P(x) = \frac{\mu^x e^{-\mu}}{x!}$.
-The Poisson distribution is often used to approximate the binomial distribution, when n is "large" and p is "small" (a general rule is that np should be greater than or equal to 25 and p should be less than or equal to 0.01).
+The distribution is defined by the mean $\mu$ of the event in the interval.
+The mean is $\mu=np$ .
+The standard deviation is $\sigma=\sqrt{\mu}$ .
+The probability of having exactly $x$ successes in $x$ trials is $P(x)=\frac{\mu^x e^{-\mu}}{x!}$ .
+The Poisson distribution is often used to approximate the binomial distribution, when $x$ is "large" and $x$ is "small" (a general rule is that $x$ should be greater than or equal to 25 and $x$ should be less than or equal to 0.01).
 Probability Distribution Function (PDF) a mathematical description of a discrete random variable (RV), given either in the form of an equation (formula) or in the form of a table listing all the possible outcomes of an experiment and the probability associated with each outcome.

-Key Terms Definition Random Variable (RV) a characteristic of interest in a population being studied; common notation for variables are upper case Latin letters $X, Y, Z,$; common notation for a specific value from the domain (set of all possible values of a variable) are lower case Latin letters x, y , and z.
-For example, if X is the number of children in a family, then $xrepresents a specific integer 0, 1, 2, 3, Variables in statisticsdiffer from variables in intermediate algebra in the two followingways.The domain of the random variable (RV) is not necessarily anumerical set; the domain may be expressed in words; forexample, if X = hair color then the domain is {black, blond, gray,green, orange}.We can tell what specific value x the random variable X takes onlyafter performing the experiment.$
+Key Terms Definition Random Variable (RV) a characteristic of interest in a population being studied; common notation for variables are upper case Latin letters $X,Y,Z,$ ; common notation for a specific value from the domain (set of all possible values of a variable) are lower case Latin letters $x,y$ , and $z$ .
+For example, if $X$ is the number of children in a family, then $x$ represents a specific integer $0,1,2,3,$ Variables in statistics differ from variables in intermediate algebra in the two following ways.
+The domain of the random variable (RV) is not necessarily a numerical set; the domain may be expressed in words; for example, if $X = \text{hair color}$ then the domain is {black, blond, gray, green, orange}.
+We can tell what specific value $x$ the random variable $X$ takes only after performing the experiment.

-This page titled 4.8: Chapter Key Items is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax.
+This page titled 4.7: Key Terms is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.